materialsproject/atomate2/docs/dev/workflow_tutorial.md

         return Flow(...)
 ```

-The `Maker` class usually contains most of the calculation parameters and other settings that are required to set up the calculation in the correct way.
-Much of this logic can be written like normal python functions and then turned into a `Job` via the `@job` decorator.
+The `Maker` class usually contains most calculation parameters and other settings needed to set up the calculation correctly.
+Much of this logic can be written within methods of the `Maker` or independent functions and then turned into a ' Job ' via the `make` method and the `@job` decorator, or into a `Flow` via the `make` method and by returning a `Flow` object.

 One common task in almost any materials science calculation is writing calculation input files to disk so the underlying software (e.g., VASP, Q-Chem, CP2K, etc.) can execute them.
 This is preferably done via a `pymatgen` `InputSet` class. `InputSet` is essentially a dict-like container that specifies which files to write and their contents.
 It has a `write_input()` method that writes those files to disk, e.g.,